Bryce Canyon City, Utah: Demographics

 Bryce Canyon City is one of the few population centers in a sparsely populated, rural area.
 At incorporation, the officially estimated population was 138.
 A majority of the residents are members of the Syrett family, and nearly all of the adults are employees of Ruby's Inn.
 The year-round population is only a fraction of the people who occupy the town at the peak of tourist season, when employment swells to 600, and the number of visitors is in the thousands, more than the total population of Garfield County.

-As of the census of 2010, there were 198 people living in the town.
+At the census of 2010, there were 198 people living in the town.
 There were 118 housing units.
 The racial makeup of the town was 62.6% White, 0.5% Black or African American, 4.5% American Indian and Alaska Native, 18.7% Asian, 12.6% from some other race, and 1.0% from two or more races.
 Hispanic or Latino of any race were 24.2% of the population.